Lucasvf11/CybersecurityTrainingCourse/README.md

 # CybersecurityTrainingCourse

 <h2>Description</h2>
 I conducted an 8-hour course on <b>Cybersecurity applied to Port Facilities</b> tailored for professionals in the port sector.
-This course provided a comprehensive overview of the critical aspects of cybersecurity relevant to port facilities, covering theoretical concepts and practical applications.
+This course provided a comprehensive overview of the critical aspects of cybersecurity relevant to port facilities, covering theoretical concepts and examples from the sector.
 <br/>

 - [Day 1](https://www.youtube.com/watch?v=6nfffyUJA_s)